ZC502/SIPA/README.md

 SIPA is designed for rapid integration into automated evaluation pipelines (CI/CD) or manual technical audits.

-Typical runtime: < 3 seconds for 1k-frame trajectory on CPU.
+Typical runtime: ~1–3 seconds for a 1k-frame trajectory on a modern laptop CPU (single-threaded).

 **1. Environment Setup**